pack229/pack229.github.io/joining.md

 ### Pack Fees

-The remaining fees ($120) will go to Pack 229 via Paypal (hsspack229@gmail.com) first pack meeting in September (Venmo / Check can be arranged as required).
-(The pack fee reduces to $100 following 1st year with the pack)
+* The remaining fees of $120 will go to Pack 229 via Paypal (hsspack229@gmail.com) at the first pack meeting in September (Venmo / Check can be arranged as required).
+* The pack fee reduces to $100 following 1st year with the pack.

 ### Uniforms